aws-amplify/amplify-backend/packages/hosting/README.md

 import { AmplifyHostingConstruct } from '@aws-amplify/hosting/constructs';
 import { astroAdapter } from './astro-adapter';

-const manifest = astroAdapter('./dist', process.cwd());
+const manifest = astroAdapter(process.cwd());

 new AmplifyHostingConstruct(stack, 'Hosting', {
   manifest,
-  staticAssetPath: './dist/client',
-  computeBasePath: './dist/server', // only if SSR
 });
 ```

-The key insight is that **any framework can be supported** by writing an adapter that scans the build output and returns a `DeployManifest`.
+The key insight is that **any framework can be supported** by writing an adapter that returns a `DeployManifest`.
 The construct handles all AWS resource creation (S3, CloudFront, Lambda, OAC, etc.) based on the manifest.

 ## Troubleshooting

-### "Next.js standalone output not found"

-Add `output: 'standalone'` to your `next.config.js` and rebuild.

 ### Build fails but error message is unclear